Improve a Mesothelioma Prognosis

 - Average survival time for patients with a related illness

 Making small dietary changes can greatly improve a mesothelioma prognosis.
-However, it’s important to chat with your doctor first about what they recommend for you because every patient will have different dietary needs.
+However, it’s important to chat with your doctor at a cancer treatment center first about what they recommend for you because every patient will have different dietary needs.

 - Olive and canola for cooking or salad needs